What is a shabti ?

 Shabtis are statuettes in human form or mummy form, generally measuring between 10 and 25 cm.
 The term shabti is used for statuettes made before 970 BC, while ushebti or ushabti refers to statuettes made in a later period.
 The literature generally refers to ‘shabtis’.
 Their task was to relieve their owner of any form of labour, such as farming in the Hereafter

-Shabti of Pharaoh Seti I.
+Shabti of Pharaoh Seti I

-Including lower legs and feet, it is 30 cm high, 19th dynasty, 1279 BC.
+In full the statuette is 30 cm high, 19th dynasty, 1279 BC.
 It is kept in the Metropolitan Museum of Art, New York, Acc. number: 26.7.919

 Photo: VB